 My students can choose between a crown and a necklace to display what they are proudest of learning in 100 days.
 They can choose between being a kind friend, sharing, learning the alphabet, reading, math, writing, following directions, thinking and wondering, listening, and an option for them to write in their own answer!

 I also give them a certificate of having 100 days of learning to be proud of.
-This is free in my teachers pay teachers store!
-We also make a class book on that we have learned in these past 100 days.
+We also make a class book about all that we have learned in these past 100 days.

-The 100th day can be a lot of fun and it is one of my most favorite days of the year.
+There are so many fun 100th day of school activities.
+It is one of my most favorite days of the year.
 I hope that my students end the day so proud of all that they have learned and how they have grown in 100 days of kindergarten!

 Do you love to celebrate 100th day as much as me?
 Comment with your favorite activity!